xeureka/xeureka/README.md

-👋 am Eureka just a computerphile (nothing fancy,just learning the basics)
+👋 am Eureka just learning the basics of programming

+- interested in cyber ecurity,web development and competative programming